treeman/jonashietala/drafts/battling_burnout.markdown

   Even though I was constantly tired, it got harder and harder to fall asleep.

 - **More easily irritated**

+  Getting annoyed and even angry at trivial things.

 - **I didn't make any progress on my side projects**

   Mind you, programming in some way or another has been my main hobby for over a decade.

 - **Work performance dropped**

+  I didn't get any comments from co-workers, but I felt that I wasn't nearly as productive as I was 3-6 months previously, let alone a year or two ago.

-When I list them like this it might seem like it should be easy to them, but it's really not.
+When I list them like this it might seem like it should be easy to notice them, but it's really not.
 They creep up on you and it's hard to see them when you're in the middle of it yourself.
 (It's easier to see faults in others after all.)